Scott Speicher: 2000s

 Upon the 2003 invasion of Iraq in March 2003, a major investigation on the ground began, that also further increased public attention to the matter.
 In April 2003, Speicher's possible initials were discovered in a cell at Hakmiyah prison in Baghdad.
 Investigators did not think it was significant because a similar carving of "MJN" was found directly above the "MSS" scrawl.
 Subsequent tests on hair found in the cell's drain did not match Speicher's DNA.
 Senator Nelson went to Iraq to visit the prison personally.
 Speicher's name was also found on a document in Iraq, dated January 2003, that had the names of prisoners being held in the country.
 Officials stated that the 90-page document offered no evidence of whether Speicher was alive and might have been written either to provide an accounting of former Iraqi POWs or to confuse the U.S. military.

-Over time, as the U.S. occupation increasingly gained control over Anbar Province, it became apparent that Speicher was never captured.
+Over time, as the U.S. occupation increasingly gained control over Anbar Province, the Pentagon said that Speicher probably was not captured.

 On 5 January 2009, the U.S. Navy held a review board to consider officially closing the case.
 The review board recommended that the Pentagon continue investigating what happened to Speicher.
 The recommendation went to Secretary of the Navy Donald C. Winter who had the final decision.
 Speicher's family believed and was worried that would change the status of Captain Speicher to KIA and declared they would oppose such action.

 On 10 March 2009, the Secretary of the Navy declared that Captain Speicher's status was changed from "Missing/Captured" back to "Missing-in-Action."